 Williamstown, Massachusetts, in Berkshire county, is 28 miles E of Albany, New York (center to center) and 112 miles W of Boston, Massachusetts.
-The town, which is conveniently located inside the Pittsfield metropolitan area, has an estimated 8,424 residents.
+The town is located inside the Pittsfield metropolitan area.

 Williamstown was originally called West Hoosac when people first settled in 1749.
 It was incorporated and named Williamstown after Ephraim Williams, a warrior who died in the French and Indian War.
 He contributed a large sum of money on the condition that the town be named after him.

 - Sterling and Francine Clark Art Institute